FAQs About Feline Immunodeficiency Virus (FIV)

 How do cats get FIV?

 One of the tissues in which FIV lives is the salivary glands, so the most common route of infection is a deep bite wound from a FIV-positive cat to another cat.
-It can also be transmitted via blood, in utero and from milk from an infected mother cat.
-It is very rare for cats to get FIV from just being around infected cats, from sharing food bowls, or from a person touching a FIV-positive cat and then touching a FIV-negative cat.
+It can also be transmitted via blood, in utero and possibly from milk from an infected mother cat.
+It is extremely unlikely, if not impossible, for cats to get FIV from just being around infected cats, from sharing food bowls, or from a person touching a FIV-positive cat and then touching a FIV-negative cat.

 What are the signs of FIV infection?